awsdocs/aws-doc-sdk-examples/aws-cfn/cross-service/resilient-workflow/README.md

 requests among the instances in the Auto Scaling group.

 The scenario takes the following steps.
-After editing the `params.json` file for each step, update the stack to see the changes by running an `update-stack` command.
+After editing the `params.json` file for each step, update the stack to see the changes by running this `update-stack` command.

 ```
 aws cloudformation update-stack \